liqb/mireap/README.md

 ### Synopsis

-MIREAP combines small RNA position and depth with a model of microRNA biogenesis to discover microRNAs from deeply sequenced small RNA libraries.
+MIREAP predicts new miRNA genes from small RNA sequencing reads by modelling the biogenesis and structure of miRNA.

 ### Installation